 With sweeping sandy beaches and a hot, arid climate, Hambantota also affords time for those wishing to relax

-Hambantota is also the port of call for one of Sri Lanka’s most key pilgrimage sites, Kataragama.
+Hambantota is also the Cruise Port for one of Sri Lanka’s most key pilgrimage sites, Kataragama.
 Sacred to the country’s Hindu and Buddhists as well as its indigenous Vedda peoples, the town also attracts pilgrims from southern India who all come to pay their respects at the Kataragama Temple complex.
 The most significant shrine to be found at the site is the one dedicated to Skanda-Murugan, the Hindu war god son of Shiva.
 Most of the shrines on the site, however, are managed by Buddhists, though there is also a shrine dedicated to the aforementioned Shiva, as well as a Muslim mosque.
 It’s certainly a fascinating experience to visit a site venerated by a number of religions and witness pilgrims from different religions sharing their experiences.